Kirkwood, New York: History

-In 2006 and 2011, parts of the town were damaged when the Susquehanna River overflowed its banks.
+In June 2006 and September 2011, parts of the town, including hundreds of homes, were damaged when the Susquehanna River overflowed its banks.

 Geography

 According to the United States Census Bureau, the town has a total area of 80.8 km2, of which 79.8 km2 is land and 1.0 km2, or 1.27%, is water.

-The southern town line is the state line of Pennsylvania (Susquehanna County).
+The southern town line is the state line of Pennsylvania at Susquehanna County, Pennsylvania.

 The Susquehanna River forms the western border.
 U.S. Route 11 and Interstate 81 pass through the town, following the course of the Susquehanna.
 Interstate 86/New York State Route 17 passes across the north part of the town.